IvaTsu/collector/README.md

 - Open `localhost:7700` to see results
 - **NOTE:** it is needed to create a `.env` file with the following content: `NODE_ENV=development` to run `npm run build-dev` or `NODE_ENV=production` to run `npm run build-prod`

-## Running the tests
+### Running the tests

-Explain how to run the automated tests for this system
+Here wil be explanation on how to run the automated tests for this system

 ### Break down into end to end tests

-Explain what these tests test and why
+Here wil be explained what these tests test and why

 ### And coding style tests

-Explain what these tests test and why
+Here wil be explained what these tests test and why

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Here will be added additional notes about how to deploy this on a live system

 ## Built With